Choosing this course enables you to combine the study of Comparative Literature and Culture (75% of the course) with Philosophy (25%).

 - Become a creative, flexible and critical thinker

-- Shape your programme according to your own interests
+- Shape your course according to your own interests

 Core ModulesYear 1